CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

 - **Windows** 7, 8, 10.

 ## Unity Software
 - Unity versions higher or equal than 2018.2.9f1.
+Previous versions may work as well.

 ## Prerequisites
 - If you plan to use the default OpenPose DLL (recommended):